A-Picasso/ConversorJavaChallengeONE/README.md

 <br>

 ## 📄 __Description__
-This project is a currency and temperature converter developed in the JAVA programming language with Eclipse IDE and JAVA 8 version.
+This project is a currency and temperature converter developed in JAVA programming language version 1.8 with Eclipse IDE.
-It employs the MVC design pattern, the Swing library, the Maven project management tool, and object-oriented programming (OOP) principles.<br>
+Object-oriented programming (OOP) principles, the MVC design pattern, the Swing GUI library and the Maven project management tool were used for this project.<br>
-This project was developed as part of the Alura Latam-Oracle Group 4.
+This project was developed as part of the Alura Latam-Oracle Group 4 program.
 <div align="center">
   <img src="https://user-images.githubusercontent.com/95196431/229708666-aac95641-c30a-487e-ab3a-2dddad386938.gif" alt="Example of the program running"/>
 </div>